cosmos/cosmos-sdk/examples/simpleGov/x/simple_governance/tutorial.md

 ##### Daemon server

 The `simplegovd` command will run the daemon server as a background process.
-First, create some util functions:
+First, let us create some `utils` functions:

 ```go
 //  cmd/simplegovd/main.go